Microsoft issues emergency Windows update to disable Intel's shoddy Spectre variant 2 mitigation

 ALSO READ: Malwarebytes gets defective update that slows computers -- here's how to fix it

 I know what you are thinking -- doesn't disabling this mitigation make the computer less secure?
 The answer to that is yes.
 Absolutely.
 With that said, people need their computers to perform reliably -- especially in business.
 A computer that is continually rebooting at random is an exercise in frustration.
-Not to mention, there are no know Spectre exploits in the wild anyway -- any risk is arguably quite low.
+Not to mention, there are no known Spectre exploits in the wild anyway -- any risk is arguably quite low.

 Photo Credit: Bodnar Taras/Shutterstock